Memory

 @property

-def chat_summary_memory(self) -> SummaryChatMemory:
+def chat_history(self) -> BaseChatMessageHistory:

-return self._chat_summary_memory
+return self._chat_history

 @property

-def chat_limited_memory(self) -> LimitedChatMemory:
+def memory_compactor(self) -> Optional[BaseMemoryCompactor]:

-def additional_memory(self) -> AdditionalMemory:
+def get_summary(self) -> Optional[str]:

-def _build_additional_memory(self) -> AdditionalMemory:
+def compact_if_needed(self) -> None:

 def _build_injector(self) -> BaseInjector: